Some examples of global Poisson structures on $S^4$: Introduction

 \section{Introduction}

+Classical mechanics is described as symplectic geometry in Hamiltonian formalism.
+The classical mechanics is also written by Poisson algebra, and it is formulated to Poisson geometry.
+Poisson geometry is a natural generalization of symplectic geometry.
+It has been developed to many branches in mathematical physics, for example, dynamical system, quantization, non-commutative geometry, reduction theory and global analysis (cf. \cite{AG}, \cite{V}, \cite{W}).
+Especially, in the global analysis it is an important problem how many Poisson structures exist on a manifold.
+For example, there is no symplectic structure on $S^4$ but Poisson structures exist.
+Our purposes of this paper are to investigate how many Poisson structures exist on $S^4$ and to construct explicitly many examples of Poisson structures on $S^4$.

 A global antisymmetric 2-vector is called a bivector.
-The Schouten bracket of two bivectors is defined by the convolution of the covariant derivative of the one and the another, further antisymmetrization of it.
+The Schouten bracket of two bivectors is defined by the convolution of the covariant derivative of the one and the other, further antisymmetrization of it.
 The bivector is called a Poisson structure if the Schouten bracket of the bivector with itself vanishes.
 Since the Schouten bracket is valued in the space of antisymmetric 3-vectors, any bivector is always a Poisson structure on 2-dimensional manifolds.
 In general, the equation for vanishing the Schouten bracket is written as a system of partial differential equations.
-We can find that it is very complicated to solve the equation even on 3-dimensional manifolds.
+It is very complicated to solve the equation even on 3-dimensional manifolds.
 Moreover, it is much harder to solve the equation globally on the manifold.
-Hence, on 3-dimensional manifolds, the existence of the Poisson structure is non-trivial and the construction of it is difficult.
+Hence, on 3-dimensional manifolds, the existence of the Poisson structure is non-trivial and the explicit construction is also difficult.

-In the holomorphic category, we consider holomorphic bivectors and holomorphic Schouten brackets (c.f. \cite{H1}).
+In the holomorphic category, holomorphic bivectors and holomorphic Schouten brackets are considered (c.f. \cite{H1}).
 When the Schouten bracket vanishes, the holomorphic bivector is called a holomorphic Poisson structure.
-Since the Schouten bracket is also a holomorphic antisymmetric 3-vector, any holomorphic bivector is always a holomorphic Poisson structure on complex surfaces.
-Recently, Goto and Hitchin studied deformations of the holomorphic Poisson structures (\cite{G}, \cite{H2}).
+On complex surfaces, any holomorphic bivector is always a holomorphic Poisson structure since the Schouten bracket is also a holomorphic antisymmetric 3-vector.
+Hitchin and Goto had deep results for deformations of the holomorphic Poisson structures \cite{G}~\cite{H2}.
+On the 3-dimensional complex projective space $\mathbb{CP}^3$, a holomorphic Poisson structure corresponds to a codimension one holomorphic foliation of degree 2.
+Cerveau and Lins Neto proved that the space of holomorphic foliations of degree 2 has six irreducible components~\cite{CLN}.
+By their classification, a holomorphic Poisson structure on $\mathbb{CP}^3$ is completely classified (c.f. \cite{LPT}).